lupaxa-security-toolbox/git-crypt-manager/docs/pipelines.md

 After unlock, all of your encrypted files look normal in the workspace for that job only.

-> Although this example using GitHub pipelines, the same principal will work for GitLab, BitBucket and many others.
+> Although these examples use GitHub pipelines, the same principal will work for GitLab, BitBucket and many other CI tools.

 ## Option A: Use git-crypt’s symmetric key (no GPG in CI)